niroshar/UsingGit/Using Git in GitBash.md

 * If you have done any changes it will show what are the changes when you type `$git status`.
 This will work only if you have commited the folder before.

-- To add another file to **staging area** , Note that this file is not yet saved in the repository.
+To add another file to **staging area** , Note that this file is not yet saved in the repository.
 You have to commit this file to see the file in GitHub account.
 `$git add filename.txt`

-* To view the files in the git
-`$git status`

-- to commit
-`$git commit -m "adding the second file"`

-`$git status`
+ *Note that* every time you make some changes to the files in our local directory, it is needed to commit, and push in order to upload the edited files to github repository.
+Remember to add a comment when you commit, so that other people can easily figure out what changes you have made to that file.

-- How to view the changes that made to a file
+How to view the changes that made to a file
 `$git status `

 Then it will show in red text while file is edited but it is not commited.